Amperity

 Resolution strategy: Signal tries each entry in order and returns the first match.
 If a source field is empty on a visitor (e.g. anonymous user with no email), that entry is skipped.

-For the ACME2 sales-demo collection linking_keys: [] — lookups always 404.
-Production customers typically configure at least email_sha256 and _dfdid.
+If the collection’s linking_keys array is empty, Profile API lookups will always return 404.
+Production customers typically configure at least email_sha256 and a device cookie identifier.

 Event name mappings